Last editedJun 20222 min read

 It saves time.
 One of the biggest advantages of direct debit is that by automating the process, both merchant and customer can save time.
 This means there’s no need to complete invoices or authorise payments, as funds automatically leave the customer’s account.

-The fees tend to be lower for direct debit payments.
+Direct debit is a more cost-effective payment type.
 Whereas card networks tend to cost around 3-5% for transactions, direct debit tends to be much cheaper at around 1%.

 There is a lower likelihood of payment failures.
 Card payments may fail due to expiry or cancellation, whereas direct debits are linked to bank details and therefore remove this possibility.